 These are handy devices designed to provide accurate rainfall readings in the local area.
 Very useful for everyday activities such as hanging washing on the line or leaving windows/roof lights open.
 It’s also a great way to determine whether you should leave the home if you have plans to take a trip out that day.

-Notifications can be provided via smartphone or tablet when it rains, with some apps including a seven-day forecast, past readings and charts if you want more accurate weather warnings.
-Not all smart rain gauges require emptying either.
+Notifications can be provided via smartphone or tablet when it rains, with some apps including a seven-day forecast, past readings and charts for more accurate weather warnings.
+Not all smart rain gauges require emptying, either.
 So, you can monitor the weather without worrying about your device succumbing to the wet weather.

 What is the best smart home technology?